-Companies these days are setting up multiple levels of defense in their cybersecurity programs, from advanced firewalls and multi-factor authentication (MFA) to next-generation anti-virus software on all devices.
-All of these safeguards are designed to prevent attackers from successfully getting into their systems.
+Companies these days are setting up multiple levels of defense in their cybersecurity programs — from next-generation firewalls and multi-factor authentication (MFA) to endpoint detection and response (EDR) tools and security information and event management (SIEM) platforms.

 But what additional steps can companies take to identify when they are actively being targeted, or worse, to detect when a malicious hacker has broken their first-line defenses and is now snooping around their environment?
 One choice is to begin exploring “deceptive defense” tactics, such as honeypots and honeytokens.
 In this blog, I’ll explore what these terms mean, how they’re commonly used, and the precautions you should take before trying them out.